heesuju/SmashUltimateInfoGenerator/README.md

 * Grt author and mod bame from html?(also maybe)

 ## Disclaimer
 * This tool only looks through what's included in the directory.
 Currently it cannot get the author and the version of the mod.
+* character_names.csv contains all the names of the characters.
+I don't recommend changing the key column due to the fact that the script uses that value to see which characters are present.
+You are free to change the custom column.
+This column is the value that appears in the display name.